5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 You finish training and you're genuinely ready to work.
 Not "sort of ready if the client is straightforward."
 Actually ready for the messy, complicated, real-world families who need you.

-See exactly what the training covers and how it works - we're pretty transparent about what you'll learn and what you won't.
+See exactly what the training covers and how it works.
+We're transparent about what you'll learn and what you won't.

 Reason 3: The Money Is Better Than You Think (If You Do It Right)